koyena1/projectcalculator_android-app/README.md

 # projectcalculator_android-app
-this is android app project
+this is an android app project